syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

     ~~~

 N> You cannot load the application report with path information in ASP.NET Core.
 So, you should load the report as `Stream` like an example provided above in `OnInitReportOptions`.
-If you need to get the invoice sample report then you can obtain it from the Syncfusion ASP.NET Core sample browser installed location (wwwroot\reports\invoice.rdl).
+If you need to get the invoice sample report, then you can obtain it from the Syncfusion ASP.NET Core sample browser installed location (wwwroot\reports\invoice.rdl).